- Published 5 months ago on

 A pool, the Bhairav Kunda, lies next to the religious figure.
 Devotees place their hand within the pond and whatever they get is called sacred and embraced by the celestial as a gift.

 The riverbank surrounding the temple is filled with Shiva shrines and octagonal bell-roofed pavilions for ceremonial bathing.
-The Guhyeshwari Temple is visited in prior to entering the main Pashupatinath Temple while visiting these temples.
+The Guhyeshwari Temple is visited in before entering the main Pashupatinath Temple while visiting these temples.
 This is because of the assumption that Shakti is revered before Shiva.

 Newari Vajrayana Buddhists regard Guhyeshwari as sacred to Vajrayogini in the form of Vajravarahi and as the position of the root of the legendary lotus on which Swayambhunath stupa rests, which is also the umbilical cord which nurtures Kathmandu.